MarcelNasser/skynet/README.md

 ## Testing
 Tests Suite is written in Bash.
-- test case `dry-run.sh`: check if scripts are doing no harm for a dry-run
+- test case `dry-run.sh`: run scripts with arguments to zero and check if nothing is done + no error thrown
-- test case `compute-audio.sh`: check if the computation of audio files output files in expected types
+- test case `compute-audio.sh`: check if the computational scripts output files in expected types
 - test case `browse-github.sh`: check 'docker' has at least 100 public repos on GitHub
+- test case `heavy-compute-audio.sh`: run expensive computation and check outputs file are in type and number expected
+- test case `chop-and-interpolate.sh`: check if an original audio can back interpolated

 ## Build & Automation
 A docker image is built to ease the run of scripts herein on remote machines.